 He is so fearless, while I am always way too cautious and quite a chicken really, even though I travel constantly around my country as a travel blogger and visit dangerous places.

-Now, you might have noticed in my travel-blog on Aldeyjarfoss that I talk about the northern and southern bank of Aldeyjarfoss as it is here the river turns.
+Now, you might have noticed in my travel-blog about Aldeyjarfoss that I talk about the northern and southern bank of Aldeyjarfoss as it is located where the river turns.

 Here I talk about the eastern and western bank of Hrafnabjargafoss; the eastern part is the small rapid-like waterfall, and the western part is the massive waterfall cascading into the rock bowl (see the video below).